alan-turing-institute/data-safe-haven/new_dsg_environment/azure-runbooks/dsg_build_instructions.md

   ![Add RDS session servers to collection - Step 2](images/media/image15.png)

-### Configure DNS record for RDS server
-To make this Remote Desktop Service accessible from the internet an A record will need to be added to the DNS Zone for the domain associated with the DSG.

-- Create a DNS zone for the DSG in the SHM subscription at `Resource Groups -> RG_SHM_DNS -> dgroup<dsg-id>.co.uk`.

-- Create or update an `A` record with the name `rds` and as its value matching the external IP address that is assigned to the `RDS_NIC1` resource within the Azure Portal.

 ### Configuration of SSL on RDS Gateway

 - Ensure you have [Certbot](https://certbot.eff.org/) installed.
 This requires using a Mac or Linux computer.